 Engaging with Gen Z and the New Ideals of Retail

 Direct-to-(the-2021)-Consumer: Brand Showcase

 Make new business connections at the West Coast’s only MBA-driven retail conference.

-Interactive panel discussions exploring the latest industry advancements.
+Experience interactive panel discussions exploring the latest industry advancements.